top of page

 Cards on the table; I’ve been around a bit.

-Straight out of school at the age of 17, I began my working life in London’s West End as a member of the lighting crew on ‘Evita’ at the Prince Edward Theatre.
+Straight out of school at 17, I began working in London’s West End as a lighting crew member on ‘Evita’ at the Prince Edward Theatre.

-A couple of years later, I joined a lighting hire company that sent me to Elstree Studios for a fortnight to work on Monty Python’s 'Meaning of Life.
-On joining Link Electronics in Andover, I operated their video projection systems on the BBC’s ‘Late, Late Breakfast Show’ with Noel Edmonds, 'Wogan', and a host of ITV programmes.
-In July 1986, I ended up as part of a small crew that operated the giant screen on ‘Queen, Live Magic’ at Wembley Stadium.
+On leaving the West End, I joined a lighting hire company in Surbiton that sent me to Elstree to work on Monty Python’s 'Meaning of Life.
+Next, to Link Electronics in Andover, where I operated their video projection systems on the BBC’s ‘Late, Late Breakfast Show’ with Noel Edmonds, 'Wogan', and a host of ITV programmes.
+In July 1986, I was part of a small crew that operated the giant screen that sat above the stage on ‘Queen, Live Magic’ at Wembley Stadium.

-Shortly afterward, I got into television.
-In particular, news.
+Shortly afterward, I gravitated towards television, and in particular, news.

-In 1993, I first went to Bosnia for Sky News.
+After a few years of working in and around the political world of Westminster, Sky News first sent me to Bosnia in 1993.
+I went back on several assignments.
 Two years later, I was in South Africa to cover Nelson Mandela’s election victory.
-In February 1997, I moved to Paris to work for the Associated Press (AP), where five months later, Princess Diana’s car crashed in the Pont d’Alma tunnel.
+In 1995, I joined The Associated Press (AP) as a Production Director, teaching camera and editing techniques.
+The AP moved me to Paris in February 1997, where five months later, Princess Diana’s car crashed in the Pont d’Alma tunnel.
 I was on the scene an hour later.

-In 1998, I covered the FIFA World Cup, which was won by the hosts, and in 2000, CNN sent me to Kosovo.
-I travelled Europe working for the Americans and BBC News, Newsnight, Panorama and HARDTalk.
+In 1998, I covered the FIFA World Cup, which the hosts won, and in 2000, CNN sent me to Kosovo.
+I travelled Europe working for the Americans and BBC News, Newsnight, Panorama, and HARDTalk.

-A move into stills photography saw me represented by World Picture News in New York, NTI in the UK, and the Paris-based agency Le Desk, during which time I built up a decent portfolio of news and event coverage (see the photo page).
+A move into stills photography saw me represented by World Picture News in New York, NTI in the UK, and the Paris-based agency Le Desk, during which time I built up a decent portfolio of news and event coverage.

-On the side, I lectured in television production at the Ecole Supérieure de Journalisme, guiding students through the theory and mentoring them during practical assignments.
+On the side, I lectured in television news production at the Ecole Supérieure de Journalisme, guiding students through television news production, and mentoring them during practical assignments.

-Back in the UK, between 2016-2019, I worked for a photographic software company, specifically to design and create their video training content.
-Then came the spread of COVID, followed by lockdown, during which I wrote this.
+Once back in the UK, I worked for a photographic software company between 2016 and 2019, specifically to design and create their video training content.
+Then came the spread of COVID-19, followed by lockdown, during which I wrote this.

 With headline news and editorial pieces finding their way onto social media platforms, the internet was quickly becoming a more appealing stakeholder.
-The need for branded and promotional content was increasing, so that was the route I was going to follow.
-Online's insatiable appetite requires a constant demand of high-quality assets.
+The need for branded and promotional content was increasing, so that was the route I would follow.
+Online's insatiable appetite requires a constant demand for high-quality assets.

 evita.jpg